 Over 100 years after the man who invented pokies created the first machine, we find ourselves on the cusp of online gaming.
 It’s the 1990s and no more were you required to visit a pub, club or casino in order to play your favourite casino title.
 Suddenly, punters with a passion for pokies could play from home without having to download any software!

 This was truly the biggest leap forward when it came to slot technology.
 Everything became faster, more fun and decidedly more profitable.
-Perhaps the biggest advancement in the 90s when it comes to online pokies though was the creation of Realtime Gaming, which is now known as SpinLogic.
 They were one of the first to implement branded titles, such as Tomb Raider, and a pioneer of download-based casino software.
 To this day, all of our titles are designed and developed by SpinLogic.

 But of course we can’t finish the article without talking about mobile slots, which are quickly replacing desktop or browser-based versions.
 Beginning about 10 years ago, mobile pokies that can be played on phones and tablets are the most modern iteration of the original coin-operated gambling machine.